Hespeler, 2 December, 2018 © Scott McAndless – Advent 1

 For how many days was Jesus tempted in the wilderness?

-s preaching in Nineveh, how many days did he give them before the city would be destroyed?
+When Jonah was preaching in Nineveh, how many days did he give them before the city would be destroyed?

 According to the Book of Acts, how many days did Jesus hang around with the disciples after the resurrection?